localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 Our main suggestion involved relying on Docker's networking capabilities, and for the user to use docker networks.
 In this mode, the name of the LocalStack container resolves correctly.
-Unfortunately this is not without its limitations.
+Unfortunately, this is not without its limitations.
 Mainly that subdomains do not resolve to a valid IP address, and LocalStack had to be configured to return its container name in resource identifiers such as URLs, rather than `localhost`.
 Previous to this initiative, we supported setting `HOSTNAME_EXTERNAL` and `LOCALSTACK_HOSTNAME` to provide this functionality.
 The user could set `HOSTNAME_EXTERNAL=localhost.localstack.cloud` to gain the benefits of subdomain support and TLS certificates, though its use in Lambda functions was still a problem.
-Unfortunately the use of these two configuration variables within LocalStack services was inconsistent, or worse: nonexistent, and there was confusion as to why two variables were needed to support the same functionality.
+Unfortunately, the use of these two configuration variables within LocalStack services was inconsistent, or worse: nonexistent, and there was confusion as to why two variables were needed to support the same functionality.

 There needed to be a more general solution that would reduce the amount of complexity for users, as well as providing seamless connectivity.